 While wildlife surveillance guidelines for bTB in response to a detection in livestock are well established in the USDA APHIS Guidelines for Surveillance of Bovine Tuberculosis in Wildlife, similar protocol is not readily available for surveillance of wildlife in response to an initial detection in free-ranging wildlife.
-Most wildlife species are considered "spillover hosts," so an initial detection in a wildlife species does not necessarily indicate that the disease is endemic in the wild population, but this status must be determined by the surveillance effort.
-The key difference between surveillance after a wildlife detection and livestock detection is the fact that there are no "premises" to help guide determination of sampling area in the case of a wildlife will designate an area (bTB response zone) based on a buffer of at least one ten-mile radius around the collection location of the infected animal as a proxy for a premises, in which surveillance will be conducted.
+Most wildlife species are considered "spillover hosts".
+An initial detection in a wildlife species does not necessarily indicate that the disease is endemic in the wild population, but this status must be determined by the surveillance effort.
+The key difference between surveillance after an initial detection in wildlife versus an initial detection in livestock is the fact that there are no "premises" to help guide determination of sampling area in the case of a wildlife detection.
+A wildlife surveillance plan following a detection of bTB in free-ranging wildlife will designate an area (bTB response zone) based on a buffer of at least one ten-mile radius around the collection location of the infected animal as a proxy for a premises in which surveillance will be conducted.